Webilop/mycred-post-types-comments/readme.txt

 == Installation ==
 1. Visit \'Plugins > Add New\'
-2. Search for \'myCRED Post Type Comments\'
+2. Search for \'Post Type Comments for myCRED\'
-3. Activate myCRED Post Type Comments from your Plugins page.
+3. Activate Post Type Comments for myCRED from your Plugins page.

 == Screenshots ==
 1. This screenshot illustrates the hook config section.
 It allows you to introduce the amount of points for each post type and the log entry description.